Felix Badenhorst

-Felix Gerson Badenhorst (born 12 June 1989) is a Liswati professional footballer who currently plays for TS Galaxy of the Premier Soccer League.
+Felix Gerson Badenhorst (born 12 June 1989) is a Liswati professional footballer who currently plays for Royal Leopards F.C. of the Premier League of Eswatini.

 Club career

 The midfielder began his career with Manzini Wanderers and was in 2008 a half year on loan with South African club Intsha Sporting.
 He later played for Jomo Cosmos and on loan for Manzini Wanderers.
 Before joining AS Vita Club he was a Mbabane Swallows F.C. player.

 In October 2020 Badenhorst joined TS Galaxy of the South African Premier Soccer League from Mbombela United.

 International career

 Badenhorst has been a member of the Eswatini national football team since 2008.